-- If there is detectable play: - Move the handlebar to and fro over the entire steering range.
+- " If there is detectable play: - Adjust the steering head bearing play. ◀ (의 p.
+52) - Move the handlebar to and fro over the entire steering range.

 It must be possible to move the handlebar easily over the entire steering range.
 There should be no detectable detent positions.